wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-American A rmy — Militia — Navy — British
+American A rmy--Militia--Navy--British
-Navy~~ Rogers' first Cruise — capture of the
+Navy~~ Rogers' first Cruise--capture of the
-U. S. brig Nautilus — removal of aliens be- yond tide-water.
+U. S. brig Nautilus--removal of aliens be- yond tide-water.